jblindsay/whitebox-tools/README.md

 Each of the languages I examined has its own advantages of disadvantages, so why Rust?
 It's a combination of factors that made it a compelling option for this project.
 Compared with many on the list, Rust is a mature language with a vibrant user community.
 Like C/C++, it's a high-performance and low-level language that allows for complete control of the system.
 However, Rust is also one of the safest languages, meaning that I can be confident that *WhiteboxTools* will not contain common bugs, such as memory use-after-release, memory leaks and race conditions within concurrent code.
 Importantly, and quite uniquely, this safety is achieved in the Rust language without the use of a garbage collector (automatic memory management).
 Garbage collectors can be great, but they do generally come with a certain efficiency trade-off that Rust does not have.
 The other main advantage of Rust's approach to memory management is that it allows for  a level of interaction with scripting languages (e.g. Python) that is quite difficult to do in garbage collected languages.
 Although **WhiteboxTools** is currently set up to use an automation approach to interacting with Python code that calls it, I like the fact that I have the option to create a *WhiteboxTools* shared library.

 Not everything with Rust is perfect however.
 It is still a very young language and there are many pieces still missing from its ecosystem.
 Furthermore, it is not the easiest language to learn, particularly for people who are inexperienced with programming.
 This may limit my ability to attract other programers to the Whitebox project, which would be unfortunate.
 However, overall, Rust was the best option for this particular application.

+### Do I need Rust installed on my computer to run WhiteboxTools?

+No, you would only need Rust installed if you were compiling the WhiteboxTools codebase from source files.

 ### How does WhiteboxTools' design philosophy differ?